cl-model-languages/cl-prolog2/README.md

 However, I don't do complicated things; if it works it's fine.
 Be just careful which character you use for your symbols.

+**EDIT** keithj/cl-prolog seems to have painfully gone through the FFI binding.
+I definitely won't do the same.

 ## API

 This library does not provide implementations, but merely the API to those implementations.